Scott Case (American football)

-Jeffrey Scott Case (born May 17, 1962 in Waynoka, Oklahoma) is a former safety in the National Football League for the Atlanta Falcons and Dallas Cowboys.
-He was a part of the Super Bowl XXX champion team that beat the Pittsburgh Steelers.
-He played college football at the University of Oklahoma.
+Jeffrey Scott Case (born May 17, 1962) is an American former professional football player who was a safety in the National Football League (NFL) for the Atlanta Falcons and Dallas Cowboys.
+He played college football for the Oklahoma Sooners.
+He was a member of Dallas' Super Bowl XXX champion team that beat the Pittsburgh Steelers.

-Early years
+Early life

 Case attended Alva High School, before transferring to Edmond High School after his sophomore season.
 As a junior, he was a safety and helped his team reach the Class 4A state finals.
 As a senior, he was moved to running back and although he received All-State honors, his team finished with a losing record (4-7).

 He was planning to enroll at Oklahoma State University, until the school took his scholarship offer back and gave it to another prospect.

 College career

 Case enrolled at Northeastern Oklahoma A&M College.
 Playing free safety as a freshman, while posting 5 interceptions and contributing to an unbeaten season and a national junior college championship.